Mivinci/x26/README.md

 - **Local mode**

-If you want x26 to know what to generate at compile-time, just put all the values in `x26.json` as below.
+If you want x26 to generate the content at compile-time, just put everything in file `x26.json` as follows.

 ```json
 {